Kemerd/SpacetimeDB_UnrealClient/README.md

 - JSON-based argument serialization and transport
 - Comprehensive error handling and logging
 - Type-safe function registration and invocation

+### Network Relevancy System
+The relevancy system optimizes network usage by controlling which objects and property updates are sent to each client:
+- Multiple relevancy strategies:
+  - **Always Relevant**: Objects that all clients need to know about (game state, global actors)
+  - **Owner-Only**: Objects that only the owner client needs (player-specific inventory, abilities)
+  - **Distance-Based**: Objects only relevant to clients within a certain distance (spatial optimization)
+  - **Zone-Based**: Objects only relevant to clients in the same "zone" (rooms, areas, levels)
+  - **Custom**: Custom logic for specialized relevancy determination
+- Update frequency control based on priority and importance
+- Automatic integration with property replication system
+- Zone management for logical grouping of objects and clients
+- Distance-based relevancy using spatial partitioning for efficiency

 ## Prerequisites
 - Unreal Engine 5.3+